petrbol/netConfigure/readme.md

 - scp

 ## Usage
+### Run
+- Pre-compiled executable files can be found in `bin` directory
+- Execute binary file and open web page at http://localhost:8080

 ### Startup options
 - listenAddr string, Server listen address (default all)
 - listenPort int, Server listen port (default 8080)

 ### 1. Authentication
 - Enter your SSH username and password in the configuration section